theapplegates/sequoia1/openpgp/README.md

 sequoia-openpgp = { version = "*", default-features = false, features = ["compression", ...] }
 ```

-By default, Sequoia is built using Nettle as cryptographic backend
+By default, Sequoia is built using OpenSSL as cryptographic backend
 with all compression algorithms enabled.
 Using the default features
 is only appropriate for leaf crates, see [this section].